prinzeesalmeron/newProject/WALLET_INTEGRATION_GUIDE.md

 - Detects which network the wallet is connected to
 - Shows a **Network Switcher** component if the wrong network is selected
 - Allows users to switch to Lisk Sepolia with one click
-- The network switcher appears in the navbar when a wallet is connected
+- The network switcher appears in the user profile when a wallet is connected

 ### 3. Smart Contract Integration